 As per international standards or university standards, Participants’ written consent has been collected and preserved by the author(s).

-DISCLAIMER (ARTIFICIAL INTERLLIGENCE)
+DISCLAIMER (ARTIFICIAL INTELLIGENCE)

 The author(s) hereby declare that no generative AI technologies, including Large Language Models (such as ChatGPT, Copilot, etc.) or text-to-image generators, were used in the conception, writing, analysis, or editing of this manuscript.
 The entire content is the original intellectual and academic work of the author(s).